Background & Purpose

 In order to qualify for the grant competition:

 Any grant proposals which involve the study of human subjects must first have approval of the Institutional Review Board for the Protection of Human Subjects in Research.
-The Chair of this committee is Dr. David Holman, who can be reached at firstname.lastname@example.org.
+The Chair of this committee is Dr. Amy Pierce, who can be reached at firstname.lastname@example.org.

 - The applicant must be a student or full-time faculty or staff member at ASU-Jonesboro.